History of the Charlotte Hornets: 2020–present: LaMelo Ball era

-With the 3rd pick of the 2020 NBA Draft, the Hornets select guard LaMelo Ball.
+With the 3rd pick of the 2020 NBA draft, the Hornets select guard LaMelo Ball.
 Ball previously played with two high schools in the United States: Chino Hills, and Spire Academy, before stints with Lithuanian League team, BC Prienai and Australian League team, Illawarra Hawks before declaring for the NBA draft.
 In the same draft, the Hornets also selected Duke center Vernon Carey Jr. (32nd pick) and College of Charleston guard Grant Riller (56th pick), whilst acquiring Nick Richards from the Pelicans.
 On November 29, the Hornets waived Nicolas Batum's $27.1 million contract for 2020-21 season.
 On the same day, the team officially acquired forward Gordon Hayward, 2023 and 2024 second-round draft picks from Boston Celtics, through a sign-and-trade deal, while the Hornets sent Celtics their conditional 2022 second-round draft pick.
 The following day, the team officially signed Ball.

 The Hornets were defeated by the Cavaliers in the first match with new draftee Ball going scoreless on his debut.
-Three days later, the Hornets were defeated at home by the Thunder with the scoreline of 109-107 after Shai Gilgeous-Alexander scored the tie-breaking jumper with only 1.4 seconds left.
+Three days later, the Hornets were defeated at home by the Thunder with the scoreline of 109–107 after Shai Gilgeous-Alexander scored the tie-breaking jumper with only 1.4 seconds left.

+Charlotte ended the 2020-21 season with a 33-39 record, allowing them the 10th seed and to play their first NBA play-in tournament game, which they would end up falling short against the Indiana Pacers, losing 117-144.
+LaMelo Ball would be named the 2020-21 Rookie of the Year, becoming the third in Charlotte’s history alongside Larry Johnson and Emeka Okafor.

+During the 2021 NBA draft, the Hornets picked up guard James Bouknight with the 11th pick and Scottie Lewis with the 56th pick.
+The Hornets also traded a future first-round pick to the New York Knicks for forward Kai Jones with the 19th pick.
+Just a few days after the draft, Kelly Oubre Jr. officially signed with the Hornets for 2 years, $25 million.

+In the 2022–23 NBA season, the Hornets faced numerous injuries across their team, resulting in a disappointing season with a 27–55 record, ranking as the fourth lowest in the league.
+Despite this, Mark Williams showed great promise.

+Their subpar performance led to them securing the second overall pick in the 2023 NBA draft, which they used to draft Brandon Miller.

+On June 16, 2023, Michael Jordan declared his intention to sell his majority share in the team to a consortium led by Gabe Plotkin and Rick Schnall.
+The deal, valued at $3 billion, received NBA approval on July 23, 2023.

+In the 2024 NBA draft, the Hornets brought in forward Tidjane Salaün with the 6th overall pick and guard KJ Simpson with the 42nd overall pick.